tonyhallett/StylableFindFlowDocumentReader/dev-readme.md

+# EnhancedFlowControls

+Adds behaviour to `FlowDocumentReader`, `FlowDocumentPageViewer` and `FlowDocumentScrollViewer`.

+The main feature is to allow consumers to provide their own find toolbar and this is the purpose of this readme.
+`FlowDocumentReader` is discussed in detail. `FlowDocumentPageViewer` and `FlowDocumentScrollViewer` behave similarly and leads to a common solution.

 # For a derived FlowDocumentReader to provide its own find toolbar it is necessary to know

 a.
 When and how the original find toolbar is added and removed from the wpf tree.